thegrumpys/odop/docs/design/UserDescription.md

  this is not likely to be a large group.
  Specifcally:
  * UTS ASD is already well entrenched in this group.
-Unless there are clear feature advantages, there will be little desire for this group to learn a different approach to spring design.
+Unless there are clear feature advantages, there will be little motivation for this group to learn a different approach to spring design.
  * The UTS ASD software provides many (most?) of the ODOP:Spring key features.
  * On the scale of the cost of the UTS ASD software, this group is not particulary price sensitive.
- * The UTS ASD software supports a much broader range of spring types than ODOP:Spring.
+ * While compression, extension and torsion springs provide most of the demand for spring design, the UTS ASD software supports a broader range of spring types than ODOP:Spring.
  * The UTS ASD software provides features like CAD graphics and CAD data interfaces that are not currently provided by ODOP:Spring.

  It is possible that ODOP:Spring is better at solving design problems starting from original specifications than UTS ASD.
  This point should be investigated and potentially emphasized in  ODOP documentation and marketing efforts.
  Also, while not a major factor, it is quite unlikely that UTS ASD has any equivalent to the ODOP Trade feature.